uGuardian/LoR_BBE_Workshop_Patch/README.md

 It's placed in the Library Of Ruina\BepInEx\plugins folder.

 This does not guarantee 100% compatibility, this just fixes the issue where no workshop DLLs are loaded when BBE is installed.

+If you're compiling this, you need to reference BongBongEnterprises.dll and BepInEx core dlls.